 Raw bones are a fun distraction

 Dogs love to chew on things, either for fun, for attention, or because they are feeling stressed and anxious.
 A bone is a healthy and fun distraction.
 Positive reinforcement is the best way to change negative behavior, like chewing on shoes and other household objects.
 Promote healthy chewing and play by redirecting your dog’s attention to a raw bone and away from your closet.
-If your dog’s chewing habits are due to stress and anxiety, chewing on a bone can distract them from their anxiety, giving them a bit of relief and something to get out their nervous energy.
+If your dog’s chewing habits are due to stress and anxiety, chewing on a bone can distract them, giving them a bit of relief and something to get out their nervous energy.